finnito/Science/content/12phy/as91173/_index.md

 3. Charge & Current
     - Complete questions 1 and two from Activity 18A in the textbook
-    - Compete Question 2a from the Homework Booklet
+    - Compete Question 2a from the Mahi Kāinga Booklet

 ---